jsam/fuseline/docs/for-developers/broker-api.md

 When using the Swagger UI choose ``Try it out`` and paste the JSON payload above in the **Request body** field.
 The interface notes "No parameters" only because this endpoint has no query or path parameters.
+The ``Example value`` panel in Swagger shows exactly which fields are required and provides a sample you can copy.

 If the request body is missing or contains invalid JSON the broker responds with an HTTP ``400`` error.